 \section{Conclusions}

-In this work, we proposed a deep learning methodology to tackle the problem of domain generalization for crop semantic segmentation in realistic scenarios.
-We demonstrated that the proposed distillation method represents a competitive approach for transferring domain-specific knowledge learned from multiple teacher models to a single student.
-We conceived our solution to extend the robustness and generalization properties of segmentation models to unseen environmental conditions or crops.
-Extensive experimentation has been conducted on the novel multi-crop synthetic dataset AgriSeg to demonstrate the overall generalization boost provided by our training method to the segmentation model.
-Moreover, we conducted additional tests on real samples and an ablation study on the effect of low-level feature whitening.
-Our findings show how studies on generalization can pave the way to robust perception models for realistic tasks in precision agriculture.
-Future works will involve the extension of the AgriSeg benchmark, including new segmentation scenarios and more real-world labeled data, to guarantee a deeper investigation of knowledge distillation for robust Sim-to-Real generalization.
+In this work, we proposed a novel method to tackle the problem of DG for crop semantic segmentation in realistic scenarios.
+We demonstrated that our distillation method represents a competitive approach for transferring domain-specific knowledge learned from multiple teacher models to a single student without any overhead at inference time.
+Moreover, we proposed logit standardization to adapt ensembled knowledge to the student, balancing overconfident predictions and penalizing spurious correlations.
+Each teacher must be trained only once, and the method can be extended to more domains by just training a new teacher and then distilling.
+Extensive experimentation has been conducted on the novel multi-crop synthetic dataset \textsc{AgriSeg} and on real test data to demonstrate the overall generalization boost provided by our training method.
+Moreover, we conducted an ablation study to highlight the role of different components in our solution.
+The superior results provided by our method show how pairing ensembled KD and DG can lead to robust perception models for realistic tasks in precision agriculture.
+Future works will progressively add more domains and DG methods to the \textsc{AgriSeg} benchmark.
+We will also include more real-world labeled data to guarantee a deeper investigation of the use of synthetic data for robust generalization in agriculture.

-\subsubsection{Acknowledgements}
+\section{Acknowledgements}

-This work has been developed with the contribution of the Politecnico di Torino Interdepartmental Centre for Service Robotics (PIC4SeR\footnote{\href{https://pic4ser.polito.it}{https://pic4ser.polito.it}}).
+This work has been developed with the contribution of the Politecnico di Torino Interdepartmental Centre for Service Robotics (\href{https://www.pic4ser.polito.it}{PIC4SeR}).

 \end{quote}